Tran-Antoine/MarioKart/README.md

 ## GamePlay

 - Every 12 seconds, a blue led will appear.
-A timer is represented by the red leds that will appear, and you have to point the blue led towards the north of the map before all the leds become red, otherwise you will get stuck for 3 seconds
+A timer is represented by the red leds that will appear, and you have to point the blue led towards the north of the map before all the leds become red, otherwise you will get stuck during a period of 3 seconds

 - You can also notice coins and mushrooms on the circuit.
 You can only take these bonus once per round.
 Both give you points at the end of the race, and in addition the mushrooms increases your speed during 5 seconds of 66%

-**Checkpoints**

-Each map contains checkpoints, as soon as you cross the border of the road the robot will be moved to the last checkpoint
+- Each map contains checkpoints, as soon as you cross the border of the road the robot will be moved to the last checkpoint

 ## Score calculation

 Your initial score is 100.
-Each 4 seconds you loose one point, and each bonus gives you one point back.
+After 4 minutes, you start loosing 1 point every 4 seconds, and each bonus gives you one point back.
+Assuming that you should normally take between 6 and 10 minutes to finish the race, according with the approximation that you can take 6 bonus per round, with a total of 18 back points, your score should be between 20 and 80.